e2nIEE/pandapower/doc/elements/sgen.rst

    :widths: 10, 10, 55, 55, 55

 .. note::
-    - curve_dependency_table has to be set to True, and id_q_capability_curve_characteristic and curve_style variables need to be populated in order to consider the corresponding q_capability_curve_table values.
+    - reactive_capability_curve has to be set to True, and id_q_capability_curve_characteristic and curve_style variables need to be populated in order to consider the corresponding q_capability_curve_table values.
-    - Each static generator supports only a single curve_dependency_table
+    - Each static generator supports only a single reactive_capability_curve
     - In this version, only two types of static generator reactive power capability characteristics are supported:
       1. constantYValue: The reactive power values are assumed constant until the next curve point and prior to the first curve point.
       2. straightLineYValues: The reactive power values are assumed to be a straight line between values.
 Also known as linear interpolation.